quantum-mob/Q3/README.md

 # Q3: Symbolic Quantum Simulation

 Q3 is a symbolic quantum simulation framework written in Wolfram Language to help study *quantum information systems*, *quantum many-body systems*, and *quantum spin systems*; hence the name Q3.
 It provides various tools and utilities for symbolic and numerical calculations on these representative quantum systems.
+It was publically released in 2020.

 ## Requirements